isomerpages/ogp-scamshield-suite/index.md

         always be alert to potential scams.
       image: /images/thumbnail_frustrated_guy_in_front_of_computer_2x.jpg
       alt: Image alt text
+  - infocols:
+      title: Stay safe with the enhanced ScamShield app
+      subtitle: get scam protection
+      id: infocols
+      linktext: about scamshield
+      infoboxes:
+        - title: Check for scams
+          description: Know if a suspicious message, link, or number is likely a scam
+        - title: Report potential scams
+          description: Submit reports with screenshots, so we can monitor them better
+        - title: Block and filter scams
+          description: Set up your phone to block calls and SMSes from scammers
+      url: /about-scamshield/
+  - infopic:
+      title: "Call the anti-scam helpline: 1799"
+      subtitle: need more help?
+      id: infopic
+      image: /images/ecomm_banner.jpg
+      alt: Image alt text
   - textcards:
       title: Latest scam threats
       id: textcards